SuperLoop

 The system featured a number of amenities associated with bus rapid transit, such as signal prioritization, electronic signs in shelters indicating time until the arrival of the next bus, and recognizable branding.
 However, it featured only a small quantity of dedicated lanes.

+History

-Traffic pattern studies show that 60% of vehicles traveling in University City make internal trips.
-The SuperLoop is expected to reduce the number of vehicles on the road by absorbing the traffic created by internal travelers.
-The 8-mile loop featured 15 stops served by as many as 12 dedicated New Flyer hybrid buses.
+Traffic pattern studies showed that 60% of vehicles traveling in University City made internal trips.
+The SuperLoop expected to reduce the number of vehicles on the road by absorbing the traffic created by internal travelers.